Cheltenham Betting Offers 2021

 Any horse racing fan will be able to recall their favourite Cheltenham Festival moment.
 Shocks, photo finishes and falls add to the drama of the event over the years.
 Looking back, and still one of the most famous Cheltenham Cup memories is the epic Gold Cup contests in the 1960s between the incomparable Arkle and brave Mill House.
 Meanwhile, many will look back with fondness to the popular grey Desert Orchid’s Gold Cup triumph in 1989 or, more recently, Best Mate’s third Gold Cup in 2004.
 It remains to be seen who will write themselves into the history books in March next year.

 Don’t forget to check the Cheltenham Betting Offers on top of our review to maximise your entertainment in March 2021.

 While Cheltenham dominates March horse racing, across the pond the big focus is on May’s Kentucky Derby.
 The Run for the Roses, as it’s known, is the biggest US horse race on the calendar.
 Exclusively raced with three-year-old Thoroughbreds, the Kentucky Derby is widely known as “the most exciting two minutes in sports”.
-Make sure to place your bets early, as Kentucky Derby has been postponed due to coronavirus to the 5th September, 2020.
+Make sure to place your bets early, as Kentucky Derby was postponed to the 5th September, 2020.